Once Daz opened his eyes, he was surprised to see that he was alone in his bed for a change. "Maddy actually woke up on her own? That's a surprise."

 Madison left the kitchen portion of the room with three plates in her arms filled with pancakes.
 "Food."

-The three enjoyed Madison's cooked before going their separate ways.
+The three enjoyed Madison's cooking before going their separate ways.
 Madison left to help Rose down into the dungeon again while Daz went to train.
 Naturally, Daz had told Rose to send him a message if her god contacted her about today's attack.

 The hours ticked by calmly, and soon, it was eleven in the morning, an hour before the attack.